sleet-js/.github/profile/README.md

 # SLEET JS
-js playground by sleet to help in the development of near dapps.
+js playground by sleet to help in the development of near dapps. (it's mostly ts)

 ---